ally-logo-white-transp

 Sell both homes and find something new together

 Sometimes, starting fresh is best.
 You can find a home in an ideal location with the space and amenities you both want, rather than one of you trying to fit into the other’s environment.
-Selling both homes might also give you the financial flexibility to upgrade or start a nest egg together.
+Selling both homes might also give you the financial flexibility to upgrade or build a nest egg together.

 Making the best choice, together